Emilia Clarke: Accolades

 Clarke has been nominated for numerous awards throughout her career.
 She was nominated for four Primetime Emmy Awards, including Outstanding Lead Actress in a Drama Series in 2019, for her role in Game of Thrones.
 She has received several Critics' Choice Awards nominations, the most recent in 2018.
 She also received the BAFTA Britannia Award for British Artist of the Year at the 2018 ceremony.
 In 2018, Clarke was invited to join the Academy of Motion Picture Arts and Sciences.
+In 2023, she was named actress of the year at the Harper's Bazaar Women of the Year Awards.
+Also, in 2023, she was awarded the Hollywood Rising-Star Award by the Deauville American Film Festival.

 Time magazine named her one of the 100 most influential people in 2019.
 Clarke has also been honoured for her charitable work.
 In 2019, she won a Shorty Award for a video that was made to raise awareness for her charity SameYou and the Royal College of Nursing.